microsoft/FeatureManagement-Dotnet/README.md

 ### Application Insights Telemetry Publisher

 This library provides a built-in telemetry publisher implementation that sends feature flag evaluation data to Application Insights.
-To take advantage of this, the `Microsoft.FeatureManagement.Telemetry.ApplicationInsights` package should be referenced.
+To take advantage of this, the `Microsoft.FeatureManagement.Telemetry.ApplicationInsights` package must be referenced.
 At that point, the Application Insights telemetry publisher can be registered.

 ```
 builder.services